various images representing LTRC's focus areas

 Certifications

-Qualifies inspectors to perform complete inspection and acceptance on Embankment and Base Course projects, excluding base courses constructed of Hot Mix or PCC.
+Qualifies inspectors to perform complete inspection and acceptance on Embankment and Base Course projects, excluding base courses constructed of Asphalt Concrete.
 Topics and tests include:

 • Specifications